12 Top-Rated Day Trips from Seville

 Magnificent architectural treasures and quaint old quarters reflect Córdoba's rich heritage.
 A multifaceted cultural legacy is unveiled as tourists wander the narrow streets and visit the awe-inspiring monuments.
 The most important sight is the UNESCO-listed La Mezquita, a breathtaking 8th-century mosque that is considered one of the finest Islamic buildings in the Western world.
 While the Moorish community of Córdoba flourished, the city offered religious tolerance.
 For centuries, Muslims, Christians, and Jews lived together in harmony, while contributing to intellectual achievements that made Córdoba the greatest capital city in Europe.
 The mosque was converted to a cathedral in 1523 under the Catholic Monarchs.

 Be sure to spend time exploring the Judería, the old Jewish quarter.
 This neighborhood is a charming tangle of narrow, winding lanes and atmospheric squares.
 The quarter's lovely whitewashed houses are reminiscent of the Greek Islands.
 Stop to admire each residence's flower-bedecked patio, and ideally visit during the Concurso de Patio festival in May when locals compete for the prize of "most beautiful patio."
 The Jewish quarter has a splendid 15th-century Mudéjar-style Synagogue and Museum of Sephardic Jews (Casa de Sefarad).
 Other tourist highlights are the Andalusian gardens of the Palacio de los Marqueses de Viana (an aristocratic palace) and the distinctive Arabian-style landscaping of the Alcázar (Moorish castle).
-Córdoba is 140 kilometers away (a 45-minute train ride) from Seville.
+A stress-free way to see the Great Mosque and the alluring streets of the old Judería is on the Cordoba Day Trip from Seville Including Skip-the-Line Ticket to Cordoba Mosque and Optional Tour of Carmona.
+The 10-hour trip begins with pick-up at your central hotel and includes historical background provided by a local guide as you delve into the fascinating stories of Córdoba in the Middle Ages.

-One of the Pueblos Blancos (White Villages), this breathtaking clifftop town is one of the most dramatic sites in Andalusia.
+One of the Pueblos Blancos (White Villages), this breathtaking cliff top town is one of the most dramatic sites in Andalusia.
 Ronda is perched on a plateau overlooking El Tajo gorge with the famous Puente Nuevo bridge straddling the 130-meter-deep ravine.
 Sensational sweeping views of the landscape are found at the Casa del Rey Moro gardens and the Alameda de José Antonio park.
 Other must-see sights include the Baños Árabes (medieval Arab Baths) and La Cuidad, the historic Islamic quarter, which reflect the town's Moorish heritage.
 Ronda is also legendary for bullfights and bandits.
 In September, the traditional Goyesca Bullfighting takes place at the Plaza de Toros bullring during the Pedro Romana Fair.
 The bullring and its bullfighting museum are open year-round.
 The Museum of Bandits shares stories about the rough-and-tumble outlaws of the 19th century, who lived in the mountains around Ronda.
 From Seville (128 kilometers away), it takes about one hour and 45 minutes to drive here or two hours and 30 minutes by train.
+An easier way is to combine Ronda with other Pueblos Blancos on a White Villages and Ronda Day Tour from Seville.
+The 10-hour tour, in addition to spending time exploring Ronda, visits the White Town of Grazalema and stops for olive oil tasting and breathtaking views in Zahara de la Sierra.

 - Read More: